Khalil Ahmad Khalil

-Khalil Ahmad Khalil, (Arabic:خليل أحمد خليل) is a Lebanese intellectual, researcher, translator, prolific, and academic.
+Khalil Ahmad Khalil (Arabic: خليل أحمد خليل; born November 12, 1942) is a Lebanese intellectual, researcher, translator, prolific, and academic.
 He was born in 1942 in Sur, South Lebanon.
 He has many works in the fields of sociology in religion, politics, culture and philosophy, as well as a great number of translations, including Lalande's Encyclopedia of Philosophy and the glossary of philosophical terms.
 He is considered one of the most prominent Arab intellectuals of the 20th century, and a leading member of the Progressive Socialist Party.
 He joined the Party in 1968, and retired all organizational politics work after the assassination of Party leader Kamal Jumblatt.
 He received a prize for his published works and translations, which enriched the Arabic library, as well as his academic achievement in the Lebanese University.

 Early life

-Khalil Ahmad Khalil was born on the 12th of November 1942 in Sur.
+Khalil Ahmad Khalil was born on 12 November 1942 in Sur.
 The death of two of his siblings had been a traumatizing event for his mother.
-In addition, he initially lived in this city, but later moved to live in a village with his grandmother Souda Al Shamiya, in Gaana, South Lebanon.
+He initially lived in this city, but later moved to live in a village with his grandmother Souda Al Shamiya, in Gaana, South Lebanon.
 However, he mostly lived with his aunt Mila’a.

 Khalil studied in the English School in Sur, one of the oldest missionary schools in the city.
 He then received Quranic education when he was in the care of his uncle Ash Sheikh Muhammed Ali As Saaya.
 He also studied grammar, learning eloquence and the richness of the Arabic language.
 Afterwards, he studied in Hanouiyeh School, where he learned French in the first and second grade of his elementary school.
-He returned to his parents’ home in Sur when he turned ten years old and enrolled in the Jafaria School, where he received his official certificate.
+He returned to his parents' home in Sur when he turned ten years old and enrolled in the Jafaria School, where he received his official certificate.
 Khalil then lived some of his teenage years in a boarding school in Bahamdoun (the Arabic Institution), there he studied two grades of his senior year in one academic year.
 Before the end of the school year, he returned to Sur.
 Khalil was the only student that passed their baccalaureate examinations.
 Additionally, he studied philosophy in Sidon.

-As a child living in the villages of Jabal ‘Amil, Khalil witnessed the 1948 Palestinian exodus and the suffering of Palestinian refugees, as a result, he started his political and national work.
+As a child living in the villages of Jabal ‘Amil, Khalil witnessed the 1948 Palestinian expulsion and flight and the suffering of Palestinian refugees, as a result, he started his political and national work.
 The foundation of this, however, was built in Jafaria School that embraced many parties and political movements within it, examples: Arab Ba'ath movement, Syrian Social Nationalist Party, Arab Nationalists, and communists.
 All of these parties were present in his school of Sur.